 Remark 3.
-A related statistic, used to test the null that a series is a stationary long memory process against the alternative that it subject to spurious long memory induced by the presence of either a smoothly varying trend or stochastic level shifts, of the form given in Examples 2 and 4, respectively, in Section 2, is the W statistic proposed in Equation (8) of Qu (2011,p.426).
-The W statistic is based on a first order expansion of the LW loss function, and exploits the fact that the periodogram is diverging at a fast rate when μ_t is subject to such changes.
-The W statistic differs from those we propose in that while it is also formed from the periodogram ordinates of $\{x_t\}$ it is, in effect, a maximum CUSUM-type procedure based on sequential partial sums formed from the first \bar{m} periodogram ordinates, where $\bar{m}/T^{1/2} \to 0$ as $T \to \infty$, with the first CUSUM in the sequence based on the sum of the first $|\bar{\epsilon}\bar{m}|$ ordinates, where $\bar{\epsilon}$ is a small number (Qu, 2011, recommends using $\bar{\epsilon} = 0.05$ if T < 500), and the last based on all \bar{m} .
-In common with the statistic $\tilde{R}(d)$ in (12), the number of periodogram ordinates used in the numerator of W is an increasing function of T. Qu's W statistic needs to be evaluated based on the (untrimmed) LW estimate of the long memory index, δ , even in situations in which δ might reasonably be assumed known.
-Given that the LW estimate is known to suffer from potentially substantial upward biases for some (unmodelled) time-varying μ_t processes (see, among others, M Closkey and Perron, 2013, and Iacone, 2010), not exploiting information about the order δ , or not trimming the LW estimate, may incur a substantial loss in power in such cases.
-Moreover, the long run variance estimator used in Qu's W statistic uses all of the first \bar{m} periodogram ordinates, rather than the trimmed version we use; cf. Remark 1.
+A related statistic, used to test the null that a series is a stationary long memory process against the alternative that it subject to spurious long memory induced by the presence of either a smoothly varying trend or stochastic level shifts, of the form given in Examples 2 and 4, respectively, in Section 2, is the W statistic proposed in Equation (8) of Qu (2011, 426).
+The Wstatistic is based on a first-order expansion of the LW loss function, and exploits the fact that the periodogram is diverging at a fast rate when μ_t is subject to such changes.
+The W statistic differs from those we propose in that while it is also formed from the periodogram ordinates of $\{x_i\}$ it is, in effect, a maximum CUSUM-type procedure based on sequential partial sums formed from the first \overline{m} periodogram ordinates, where $\overline{m}/T^{1/2} \rightarrow$ 0 as $T \to \infty$, with the first CUSUM in the sequence based on the sum of the first $|\overline{\epsilon m}|$ ordinates, where $\overline{\epsilon}$ is a small number (Qu 2011, recommends using $\overline{\epsilon} = 0.05$ if T < 500), and the last based on all \overline{m} .
+In common with the statistic $\widetilde{R}(d)$ in (12), the number of periodogram ordinates used in the numerator of Wis an increasing function of T. Qu's W statistic needs to be evaluated based on the (untrimmed) LW estimate of the long memory index, δ , even in situations in which δ might reasonably be assumed known.
+Given that the LW estimate is known to suffer from potentially substantial upward biases for some (unmodelled) time-varying μ_t processes (see, among others, McCloskey and Perron 2013, and Iacone 2010), not exploiting information about the order δ , or not trimming the LW estimate, may incur a substantial loss in power in such cases.
+Moreover, the long-run variance estimator used in Qu's W statistic uses all of the first \overline{m} periodogram ordinates, rather than the trimmed version we use; cf. Remark 1.

-4 Asymptotics for the Periodogram Ratio Statistic
+4 | Asymptotics for the Periodogram Ratio Statistic

-In this section we will establish the large sample properties of the R(d) statistic of (10) for both the case where d is a known index and where d is set equal to a consistent estimator of δ .
+In this section, we will establish the large sample properties of the R(d) statistic of (10) for both the case where d is a known index and where d is set equal to a consistent estimator of δ .
 We will first establish the limiting null distribution of the statistic, before establishing consistency against a class of time-varying μ_t processes.

-To do so we need to set out some regularity conditions on the DGP given in (1)-(2).
+To do so, we need to set out some regularity conditions on the DGP given in (1) and (2).
 First, for the I(0) component, η_t , we use the following set of conditions from Wu and Shao (2006):